KukkonenJussi/hack-the-box/Responder/README.md

 ![](Misc/responder_pwnd.PNG)

-This is my ninth machine when learning the basics of penetration testing.
+This is my eight machine when learning the basics of penetration testing.
 Tags in this machine are:

 - SAMBA
 - Enumeration